SEARCH UNIVERSITY LIBRARIES WEBSITE

 Biographical Note: John Clellon Holmes was born in Holyoke, Massachusetts on March 12, 1926.
 As an author, he spanned the genres of essays, poetry, and novels.
 Although not as prolific as many of his contemporaries, Holmes was often regarded as the spokesman for the Beat Generation, defining Beat culture in two of his essays, "This Is the Beat Generation" (1952) and "Philosophy of the Beat Generation" (1958).
 Some of his earlier works include: Go (1952); The Horn (1958); Get Home Free (1964), the sequel to Go; Nothing More to Declare (1967), a collection of essays about the Beat generation phenomenon; and The Bowling Green Poems (1977), written while working at Bowling Green University.
 Holmes also lectured at Yale University (1959) and gave workshops at the State University of Iowa (1963) and Brown University (1971).
 He was a professor at the University of Arkansas from 1976 until a year before his death in 1988.
 Some of his later works include a memorium to his old friend, Visitor: Jack Kerouac in Old Saybrook (1981), Displaced Persons: the travel essays (1987), and a final book of poems, Dire Coasts (1988).
 John Clellon Holmes died of cancer at age 62 in Middleton, Connecticut, on March 30, 1988.

-Scope and Content: The recordings made by John Clellon Holmes are a valuable addition to the Department's extensive materials by and about the Beatnik generation.
-The content of these recordings includes musical selections and spontaneous "riffs," as well as Allen Ginsberg reciting selections of his own poetry, a conversation between Jack Kerouac and Ginsberg, and a recitation of two scenes from Hamlet by Kerouac.
+Scope and Content: The collection includes recordings made by John Clellon Holmes include musical selections and spontaneous "riffs" and singing by Holmes, Jack Kerouac, Seymour Wyse, and Lee Nevels.
+Also included is Allen Ginsberg reciting selections of his own poetry, a conversation between Jack Kerouac and Ginsberg, and a recitation of two scenes from Hamlet by Kerouac.
+The collection is comprised of 22 sound discs.

 Related Materials: In addition to these recordings, Special Collections also houses correspondence and other papers of John Clellon Holmes.